 Why is my spayed cat calling?

-When a cat is spayed (medically known as ovariohysterectomy), the ovaries, oviducts, and uterus are removed.
+When a cat is spayed (ovariohysterectomy), the ovaries, oviducts, and uterus are removed.
 The ovaries produce hormones which are responsible for the heat cycle in cats.
 Therefore when the cat is spayed, the heat cycle should stop.
 So how can a spayed cat come into heat?

 In some cases, a small portion of the ovary is left behind and continues to produce hormones which trigger the heat cycle.
 When this occurs, she will continue to go into heat, but can not become pregnant.
 This is known as ovarian remnant syndrome (ORS).